-- (m) The Superintendent-of Public Instruction be responsible for the establishment of a public hearing process or other public input process that ensures the participation of those agencies directly affected by a particular section or sections of this chapter. - (n) The department consolidate contracts for agencies providing direct classroom programs into a single contract in order to ease administration, to reduce reporting and auditing requirements, and to ensure that special populations continue to receive services and support. - (o) The department administer the alternative payment and CalWORKs Stage 2 and 3 programs in order to maximize and support parental choice in educator, professional, or caregiver selection.

-(p) The department review existing resources and opportunities for consumer education in order to expose parents to a variety of strategies and learning opportunities to support caregiver choices.
-These resources should include information on all of the following:

-(1) The options that are available.

-- (2) The benefits of each option. - (3) The educational and socioemotional development of expectations of children at various ages. - (q) The department review a variety of existing requirements in order to consider alternatives that reduce administrative burden and cost and streamline program administration. - (r) As additional funding becomes available, the department review options to implement a statewide quality rating and improvement system to obtain data on the success of California's early learning and educational support programs, including program quality improvements and early educator and child outcomes. - 18 SEC.
-5. Section 8202.1 is added to the Education Code, to 19 read: - 8202.1.
+- (3) Early learning and educational support services provided for infants and toddlers, preschool, and schoolage children. - (m) The Superintendent be responsible for the establishment of a public hearing process or other public input process that ensures the participation of those agencies directly affected by a particular section or sections of this chapter. - (n) The department consolidate contracts for agencies providing direct classroom programs into a single contract in order to ease administration, to reduce reporting and auditing requirements, and to ensure that special populations continue to receive services and support. - (o) The department administer the alternative payment and CalWORKs Stage 2 and 3 programs in order to maximize and support parental choice in educator, professional, or caregiver selection. - (p) The department review existing resources and opportunities for consumer education in order to expose parents to a variety of strategies and learning opportunities to support caregiver choices.
+These resources should include information on all of the following: - (1) The options that are available. - (2) The benefits of each option. - (3) The educational and socioemotional development of expectations of children at various ages. - (q) The department review a variety of existing requirements in order to consider alternatives that reduce administrative burden and cost and streamline program administration. - (r) As additional funding becomes available, the department review options to implement a statewide quality rating and improvement system to obtain data on the success of California's early learning and educational support programs, including program quality improvements and early educator and child outcomes. - SEC.
+5. Section 8202.1 is added to the Education Code, to read: - 8202.1.
 The Legislature recognizes the importance of a culturally and linguistically diverse early educator workforce in our early learning and educational support programs to support school readiness and improved child outcomes.
+Sustained support

-Sustained support of the professional development and preparation of educators and professionals in the field of early learning and educational support services includes, but is not limited to, the following: - 27 (a) Academic support. - (b) Higher education articulation. - (c) A career ladder with periodic updates. - (d) Evidence-based coaching and mentoring. - 31 (e) Child-teacher interaction. - 32 (f) Training on research-based tools and resources aligned to 33 California preschool learning foundations, frameworks, and 34 guidelines, and California early childhood educator competencies. - (g) Retention of high-quality educators. - 36 (h) Adequate compensation and incentives for professional growth. - 38 (i) Efficient program administration. - 39 SEC.
-6. Section 8203 of the Education Code is amended to 40 read:
+- of the professional development and preparation of educators and professionals in the field of early learning and educational support services includes, but is not limited to, the following:

+- 4 (a) Academic support.

+- (b) Higher education articulation.

+- (c) A career ladder with periodic updates.

+- 7 (d) Evidence-based coaching and mentoring.

+- (e) Child-teacher interaction.

+- (f) Training on research-based tools and resources aligned to California preschool learning foundations, frameworks, and guidelines, and California early childhood educator competencies.

+- (g) Retention of high-quality educators.

+- 13 (h) Adequate compensation and incentives for professional 14 growth.

+- (i) Efficient program administration.

+- SEC.
+6. Section 8203 of the Education Code is amended to read:

-8203.
-The Superintendent-of Public Instruction shall develop standards for the implementation of-quality high-quality early learning and educational support programs.
+- 8203. (a) The Superintendent shall develop standards for the implementation of high-quality early learning and educational support programs.
 Indicators of quality shall include, but not be limited to:

+- 22 (a)